 What is a cloud-based PLM?

-Cloud-based solution means that the vendors have built the PLM application directly in the cloud, starting from scratch, using a Software as a Service (SaaS) approach.
-Model, servers, databases and code that are part of the software are also managed and hosted by the software vendors.
+A cloud-based solution means that the vendors have built the PLM application directly in the cloud, starting from scratch, using a Software as a Service (SaaS) approach.
+Models, servers, databases and code that are part of the software are also managed and hosted by the software vendors.

 As per the cloud-hosted model, servers, databases and code that are part of the software are hosted by the software vendors.
 In this model, each client shares the software application, a single database and the servers.
 However, the data of each client is isolated and kept invisible to other clients.

-An analogy often used to explain the difference between single and multi-tenant architecture is the one of renting your own house on a street that is shared by other private houses vs renting an apartment in a building where other apartments are rented by other people.
+An analogy often used to explain the difference between single-tenant and multi-tenant architecture is that of renting your own house on a street that is shared by other private houses versus renting an apartment in a building where other apartments are rented by other people.
 In the latter, tenants can share maintenance cost, which makes it more affordable.

-If you want to know more about the single vs multi-tenant difference, you can check this article.
+If you want to know more about the single-tenant versus multi-tenant difference, you can check this article.

 So what does it all mean for your company?
 In the table below, we summarize how choosing one model over the other will impact your organization.